 Planning when to undergo your breast reconstruction surgery is a deeply personal decision.
 If possible, opting for immediate direct-to-implant or immediate tissue flap reconstruction can provide a shorter recovery period in the long run.
 However, not every patient can receive implants immediately following a mastectomy or wants to undergo two operations at the same time.
 We will help educate you on the benefits of each choice and provide you with our professional recommendation based on your individual needs.

 Both silicone and saline implants provide natural-looking results for breast augmentation.
 Since saline implants are filled after being placed within the breast, they have the benefit of being highly-customizable according to your size preference.
 Silicone implants come in predetermined shapes and sizes, but they tend to feel more natural due to the thicker, firmer consistency of the gel-like silicone.
 Which option you decide on is entirely up to you, and we will go over the pros and cons of each type of implant before your procedure.

 Which procedure you choose for your breast reconstruction depends on several variables and is ultimately a very personal decision.
 Not all patients are candidates for either procedure, and some may benefit from one more than the other.
 At an in-person consultation, we will discuss your options in-depth and help you make an informed choice that will provide you with your desired results.

-At MEplasticsurgery Plastic Surgery, we want to help you recapture your self-confidence.
+We want to help you recapture your self-confidence.
 To learn more about breast reconstruction surgery, schedule a consultation today with Dr. Marc Everett.
 You can reach our New York office at 212-774-7715 to book your appointment.